 A claim must be made in writing and signed by the claimant using a current DHP application form.
+In exceptional circumstances a claim can be made verbally however a written application would then follow.
+Efforts will be made to release an online application form this financial year.

-- Application forms can be collected from the Civic Centre. - The Hub may request any reasonable evidence (e.g. receipts/proof of expenditure) in support of a DHP application. - Evidence already held in connection with Housing Benefit claims will be taken into account. - The Hub reserves the right to verify any information or evidence already held. - The Hub reserves the right to signpost the claimant to Compass (Housing Options) to seek help to obtain housing in the social sector or cheaper housing within other sectors, especially where the claimant is under 35. - The Hub reserves the right to signpost the claimant to support and advice appropriate to the individuals' circumstances and to seek confirmation that engagement has taken place. - The Hub will ensure that all fully completed DHP forms are prepared and take to panel for consideration.
+- Application forms can be collected from the Civic Centre or online at www.hartlepool.gov.uk - Some community facilities hold copies of the application form (e.g. CAB, WVARC) - The Welfare Support team may request any reasonable evidence (e.g. receipts/proof of expenditure) in support of a DHP application; receipts will only be requested where expenditure appears higher than average

+- Evidence already held in connection with Housing Benefit claims will be taken into account - The team reserves the right to verify any information or evidence already held - The team reserves the right to signpost the claimant to support and advice appropriate to the individuals' circumstances and to seek confirmation that engagement has taken place - The team will ensure that all fully completed DHP forms are prepared and taken to panel for consideration.